chadblack/2021ELA/calendar.md

 emergence of these civilizations along with their religious and social practices.

-**Live:** Mexica
+**Tuesday: Mexica**

 * Burkhardt, Louise M. “Mexica Women on the Home Front: Housework and Religion in Aztec Mexico” in Schroeder, Susan et al. Indian Women of Early Mexico, (Norman: University of Oklahoma Press, 1997), pp. 25-54.

-**Asynch:** Inka
+**Thursday: Inka**

 * Mary Strong, Art, Nature, and Religion in the Central Andes (Austin: Univ. of Texas Press, 2012): pp. 17-58.

 **DUE: WEEKLY REPORT**

-## Premodern Societies III  (Sep 8)
+## Week Four: Premodern Societies III  (Sep 7-9)

 With a foundation in the pre-Conquest Americas, this week we turn to the Iberian Peninsula, the close-in Atlantic islands, and to Africa to look at the roots of conquest in the so-called “Old World.”
 Consider the culture of conquest cultivated by Isabella and Ferdinand in the 1490s, and also what lessons Iberians learned of conquest and expansion in their control of Atlantic Islands and the trade in enslaved captives with West Africa.

-**Live:** Across the Atlantic
+**Tuesday: Across the Atlantic**

 * “Las Siete Partidas: Laws on Jews.”